Achieving Unparalleled Engagement Using Event Games

 Businesses are always seeking new ways to engage with audiences, employees, and prospective markets, and recently there has been a significant study of gaming as a way to accomplish this.
-Gameplay is of interest for its unique ability to engross people, often for hours, and get them to invest significant amounts of time and energy.
+Event gamification is of interest for its unique ability to engross people, often for hours, and get them to invest significant amounts of time and energy.

 Video games have become particularly adept at this, with avid players collectively logging billions of hours a week on games with a range of complexity.
 Gamification seeks to harness the mechanics that make these games so compelling and leverage that time and energy investment within a business context.